 Navigating the federal and state payroll taxes is not an easy task.
 Connecticut employers can consult with a CT payroll provider for personalized guidance and support to ensure compliance with payroll taxes.
 It is also important to be caught up on Connecticut Minimum Wage before processing payroll or collecting state payroll taxes.

-Aside from payroll tax updates, there are several federal labor law changes in 2024.
 Employers need to understand how these changes may affect their business and employees while making necessary adjustments to meet the new compliance requirements.